ryanlohyr/NUSDegs/docs/UserGuide.md

 - Expected outcome: This course introduces the necessary skills for systematic and rigorous development of software systems.
 It covers requirements, design, implementation, quality assurance, and project management aspects of small-to-medium size multi-person software projects.
 The course uses the Object Oriented Programming paradigm.
 Students of this course will receive hands-on practice of tools commonly used in the industry, such as test automation tools, build automation tools, and code revisioning tools will be covered.

-`info workload CS2113`

-- Expected outcome: "[2,1,0,3,4]"

-`info all`

-- Expected outcome: Displays module title and module code of all available modules

 ### View schedule planner: `schedule`
 Shows the user their current schedule planner